zalando/postgres-operator/docs/administrator.md

 ...
 ```

+## Retain state of Postgres cluster when the resource is deleted
+By default, deleting the Postgresql custom resource will also explicitly delete its PersistentVolumeClaim.
+If your environment allows Postgresql custom resources to be deleted occasionally, and you don't want to lose your users and database contents, you can set the `.spec.volume.keepPVC` to true.
+This will make sure that the secrets and PVCs linked to this cluster are retained, so when you redeploy your cluster, the users and data are not lost.

 ## Sidecars for Postgres clusters

 A list of sidecars is added to each cluster created by the operator.
 The default